ajsw-hub/bird_beacon/README.md

 - Create two new Postgres databases called `bird_beacon_dev` and `bird_beacon_test`
 - Install Maven `brew install maven`
 - Build the app and start the server, using the Maven command `mvn spring-boot:run`
+- [Set up Auth0](https://journey.makers.tech/pages/auth0) (you only need the "Create an Auth0 app" section)
 > The database migrations will run automatically at this point
 - Visit `http://localhost:8081/` to sign up